GrimLaurent/manakit/README.md

 NodeJS **18** or more

-📌 ManaKit is currently in pre Alpha, the minimal configuration will open in order to ensure greater support.
+📌 Manakit is currently in pre Alpha, the minimal configuration will open in order to ensure greater support.

-### Install ManaKit
+### Install Manakit

 **npm**